Economy of Bihar: Textile

 The total number of weavers in Bihar is more than 90,000.
-Bhagalpur is known as leading silk city.
-Gaya—another major weaving centre—around 8000.
-There are strong traditional handloom clusters in the districts of Bhagalpur, Gaya, Nalanda, Darbhanga, Madhubani, Siwan, Patna.
-Infrastructure Leasing and Financial Services is preparing Project Report for Textile Parks and also for Cluster Development Programmes.
-However, most of textile centres in state are on decline, producing low value goods.
+Bhagalpur is known as the leading silk city.
+Gaya – another major weaving centre – has around 8000 weavers.
+There are strong traditional handloom clusters in the districts of Bhagalpur, Gaya, Nalanda, Darbhanga, Madhubani, Siwan and Patna.
+Infrastructure Leasing & Financial Services is preparing a project report on textile parks and also on cluster development programs.
+However, most of the textile centres in the state are in decline, producing low-value goods.

-Now gaya is developing very fast in textile sector, approx 10,000 looms are running and several new projects are coming soon.

-Shuttel less and hitech technology is also adopting very much, and in Nalanda Rajgir is also developing in textile sector.
+Gaya is developing rapidly in the textile sector; approximately 10,000 looms are operational, and several new projects are expected to launch soon.
+Shuttleless and high-tech technology are also being widely adopted; in Nalanda Rajgir, too, the textile sector is developing.

 Small-scale industries

-The small-scale industries have contributed to Bihar's economic upsurge.
-The total investment of SSI's is Rs 88.75 crore.
-Small/artisan-based industries are generating 5.5 lakh mandays in the current fiscal till December.
+Small-scale industries (SSIs) have contributed to Bihar's economic upsurge.
+The SSIs' total investment is ₹88.75 crore.
+Small or artisan-based industries are generating 5.5 lakh person-days in the current financial year until December.